Information du profil

 Before living with us, you should know we always have indoor dogs, indoor children, and occasionally other indoor animals so we cannot host people with uncontrolled allergies and if you smoke, you will not be able to smoke inside.
 Also, we love our kids and animals but we have become used to the constant mess, smell, chewed item, and LOUD outbursts that they make.
 Furthermore, living in an old house in the country is a guarantee of the occasional wild visitor - no matter how hard we try, our house occasionally gets mice, bugs, bats, etc. So, basically we are asking you to please be open to living with animals and children in the house before you stay here!

-We don't claim to be good cooks and don't have any special diets, but we try to always cook and share an evening meal with.
+We don't claim to be good cooks and don't have any special diets, but we try to always cook and share an evening meal together as a household.
 Other meals will be up to you to prepare for yourself (we will supply food and the kitchen is always shared).
 We are also willing to try new dishes if you like to cook or are willing to teach us!
 For those that need special diets or meal accommodations, you are welcome to pick out only what you like when we cook, or we can provide food (within reason) and you can prepare all your meals.

 We live in farm country, several miles (about a 2hr walk) from the nearest towns which have no amenities and less than 1000 residents.
 This area in north central USA is characterized by wide, flat corn and soybean farms as far as the eye can see.
 Residents in this area all have cars (we both drive approximately an hour one way to work each day) and there is no public transportation.
 It's wonderful for finding peaceful time alone, reading books, taking walks, or riding bikes down the country roads.